project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 - $b_2 = -0.2369829512108492$
 - $s = 1.0659864120418940$

-We'll make a function that aligns with the nuclear potential in the sense that it takes $r$ in fm and returned potential in MeV.
+We'll make a function that aligns with the nuclear potential in the sense that it takes $r$ in fm and returns the potential in MeV.

 ```python
 alpha = 0.6255121237003474